monsmain/ighack/README.md

 >1: In option 1, after executing the commands in the 'enter Instagram username` field, write the username and press enter.

 >3: And finally, the code is executed and finds the account pa

+## If you have previously cloned the project, use this command to update the code to use the latest project updates.
 ```
 git pull
 ```